 Yamashita K, Natsukawa T, Kubo T, Kondo H, Koido Y. Vulnerability of Pregnant Women After a Disaster: Experiences After the Kumamoto Earthquake in Japan.
 Prehospital and Disaster Medicine.
 2019;34(5):569-571.

-Activation at the International Exercises (★Actual Responses)
+Activation of the MDS (★Actual Responses)

 【THA】ARCH (Project for Strengthening the ASEAN Regional Capacity on Disaster Health Management) Start-Up Drill